Zachary Claman DeMelo: Karting and lower formula

 Claman DeMelo began competing in various regional and national karting events in 2008.
 In 2010, at the age of twelve, he clinched his first Canadian National Karting Championship as well as his first Eastern Canadian Karting Championship.
-By the age of sixteen, he had won 3 Canadian National Karting Championships, 5 consecutive Eastern Canadian National Championships, and earned a 3rd-place finish at the Rotax Karting World Championships.
+By the age of sixteen, he had won three Canadian National Karting Championships, five consecutive Eastern Canadian National Championships, and earned a third-place finish at the Rotax Karting World Championships.
 Claman DeMelo made his car racing debut in the 2014–15 Formula Skip Barber winter series, where he won two of the four races.

 In 2015, Claman DeMelo moved to Europe and participated in a handful of races in several Formula Renault 2.0 series, including Formula Renault 2.0 NEC, Formula Renault 2.0 Eurocup, and Formula Renault 2.0 Alps.
 From there, he moved on to the Invitational class of the MSV F3 Cup, where he claimed a win in all eight races he drove in.

 Indy Lights

-In 2016, he entered Indy Lights as the youngest driver on the grid (at seventeen years old) with defending championship team Juncos Racing.
+In 2016, Claman DeMelo entered Indy Lights as the youngest driver on the grid (at seventeen years old) with defending championship team Juncos Racing.
 In his rookie campaign, Claman DeMelo put up nine finishes in the top-ten and three finishes in the top-five.
 In 2017, Claman DeMelo raced for the 2016 defending championship team, Carlin Motorsport.
 He captured his first series win at Road America and captured a pair of podium finishes in Toronto.
 He finished fifth in points, just four points behind teammate Matheus Leist in fourth.

 Unable to secure a full-time ride in the NTT IndyCar Series, Claman DeMelo chose to return to Indy Lights for the 2019 season, this time with Belardi Auto Racing.
 After winning the season-opening round at St. Petersburg, the season went south for the team, and budget issues ended Claman DeMelo's season before the Freedom 100.